yifeng-mel/ezicamera/README.md

 2. Camera is installed and enabled on your Raspberry Pi. (https://www.raspberrypi.org/documentation/configuration/camera.md)
 3. Your Raspberry Pi has Internet access. (https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)
 4. Docker is installed on your Raspberry Pi. (https://phoenixnap.com/kb/docker-on-raspberry-pi)
 5. Request a camera uid from cloud camera manager.
+(If you are not clear about this step, please contact Yifeng at yifeng.zhu.mel@gmail.com.
+He is glad to help :D )

 ## Pull the Git Repository
 ```